betheden/hebrew-grammar/content/state_determined.rst

-When the definite article is used in front of a :ref:`verb`, it functions very much like a :ref:`particle_relative`.
-It refers to the person(s) doing the action described by the verb.
+When the definite article is used in front of a :ref:`verb`, it refers to the person(s) doing the action described by the verb and is translated very much like a :ref:`particle_relative`.
 The definite article is used in this way usually with non-finite verbal forms (infinitives or participles) and only rarely with finite verbs.

-With a :ref:`verb-non-finite` verb
+with a :ref:`verb-non-finite` verb
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. csv-table:: Example: GEN 12:7